 "Wine fills the heart with courage."

 Wine making in Greece extends back over 4000 years and wine was an integral element of ancient Greek civilization.
 Few other countries can boast of such a lengthy wine making history.
 Plus, some of their indigenous grapes have been around since the days of ancient Greece.
-For example, you can now enjoy wines made from the Limnio grape, which was written about by the ancient Greek philosophers Plato and Aristotle.
+For example, you can now enjoy wines made from the Limnio grape, which was written about by the ancient Greek philosopher Aristotle.
 Each sip of such a wine beings with it a sense of history, a connection to the ancient past.
 Taste the centuries in a glass of Greek wine.

 "Where there is no wine there is no love."